-The Remote Manager can run un-licensed on an on-premises X2O Server or you can purchase a license and install the application on a separate Windows PC.
+You can purchase a license of Remote Manager and install the application on a separate Windows PC.
 Please contact your X2O sales representative for information about obtaining the license required to install and use the Remote Manager.

 Remote Desktop Connection